Play your part and join your local water zone committee

 What does a water zone committee do?

 Committees are made up of people with a wide range of interests in water who have a strong connection to the zone.
-They meet monthly for formal public meetings, workshops or field trips.
+They meet monthly for formal public meetings, workshops, or field trips.
+Members are compensated for their time and expenses.

-They facilitate community engagement, provide advice to councils, and work with stakeholders to support and expand local water and biodiversity focused projects to make on-the-ground impacts in the zone.
-Water zone committees also create zone implementation programmes to create objectives for their catchment.
+They facilitate community engagement, provide advice to councils, work with stakeholders to support local projects, and make an on-the-ground impact.